THE BLACK HOLE

 The one area the film does succeed in is the realm of special effects and sets.
 The Cygnus is like no spaceship that has ever graced the screen before designed like some giant black wrought-iron skeleton of a Victorian exhibition hall taken to flight.
 The beginning tour of the ship where it suddenly comes to life, lit up from inside, is stunning.
 The sets where matte work has been used to enhance existing sets, allowing the creation of giant hallways and control rooms and corridors of geometric grillwork that fade off into a perspective that no soundstage could ever hold is magnificent.
 Also worthy of mention is John Barrys marvellously moody score that complements the films dark visual tone surprisingly well.

-In 2009, Joseph Kosinski, who directed another in the spate of Disney revivals with Tron Legacy (2010), announced that he would be conducting a remake (or at least reaimagining) of the film.
+In 2009, Joseph Kosinski, who directed another in the spate of Disney revivals with Tron Legacy (2010), announced that he would be conducting a remake (or at least reaimagining) of the film, although nothing further has emerged from this yet.

 Director Gary Nelson had previously directed the original version of the mother-daughter bodyswap comedy Freaky Friday (1977) for Disney and would go on within the genre to make the awful adventure film Allan Quatermain and the Lost City of Gold (1986) for Golan-Globus.
 Most of Gary Nelsons other work has been in television.